asaser/Pen-And-Paper-Games/README.md

 ## Available Users

-Platform will have 3 types of users: client, sitter and admin.
+Platform will have 3 types of users: players, dungeon-master and admin.
 Each of these users will have dedicated area in application.

-- client: can login, set up account with main information about him/her-self, looking for users "sitter" to take care of pet or plant
+- players: can login, set up account with main information about character and fill in character card, choose team dedicated on main session
-- sitter: can login, set up account, choose for him/her-self available dates when can take care of pets or plants users "client".
-Also mandatory for these users will be go throw quizes about behavior pets
+- dungeon-master: can login, set up account, create session in selected universum (like Warhammer, D&D, e.t.c), see all characters cards dedicated for main session
-- admin: will have to all fields dedicated for "client" and "sitter".
+- admin: will have to all fields dedicated for "players" and "dungeon-master".
 Will can remove, add new users

 ## Available Scripts